uozrobotics/hackathon2025_ws/README.md

 ### Build the docker image and compile

 The recommended method for compiling the workspace and running the programs is to use docker.
-If you do not want to use docker and you are using Ubuntu 22.04 and ROS Humble, you can skip these steps and directly use `colcon` and `ros2` commands.
+If you do not want to use docker, and you are using Ubuntu 22.04 and ROS Humble, you can skip these steps and directly use `colcon` and `ros2` commands.
 However, the following instructions assume that docker is being used.